 There is also a SEC “Wash Sale” rule to consider.
 This rule is designed to dissuaded investors from selling a security then immediately repurchasing the same or “substantially identical” asset within 30 days.
 The intention is to limit the transactions within the market executed solely for tax purposes.
 Following this rule is in the best interest of the investor for three reasons.
 First, it is required by law.
 Second, ignoring the restriction creates the added risk of sudden share price movements in the short-term thereby disrupting the strategy.
 Third, the law is vague regarding the definition of “substantially identical.”
 This opaque wording leaves a wide margin of error in ascertaining whether the new security is too similar.
 Allow for an ample timeline if you intend to leverage tax loss harvesting to stay within the regulations.

-Harvesting as Part of a Broader Strategy
+Tax Loss Harvesting as Part of a Broader Strategy

 It is best to think of loss harvesting as an occasional outcome of a strategy which prioritizes for the fundamentals of the assets rather than timing and tax rates.
 Even the most steadfast “buy and hold” investor will need to cut losses and sell occasionally.
 Loss harvesting mollifies the impact of taking a loss but should not be the core of any strategy.
 Let harvesting happen as the situation presents itself, don’t create an environment for it.